| Recently, reader feedback has led me to

 about a potentially heavily-abusable Scala feature can look

-at the Scala implicit construct as covered in
+at the Scalaimplicitconstruct as covered in

 Programming in Scala by Odersky, Spoon, and Venners.)
+Access While packaging (and importing) are part of the

 encapsulation and packaging story in Scala, a large part of